johnsoncodehk/tsslint/README.md

 ### Ecosystem Integration

-TSSLint provides compatibility layers for existing linter ecosystems.
-These are available via `@tsslint/config` but require the corresponding compatibility package to be installed.
+TSSLint provides compatibility layers for existing linter ecosystems (ESLint, TSLint, and TSL).
+These integrations are coordinated through `@tsslint/config`, which acts as a bridge to load rules from other linters.

+To use a compatibility layer, you must install the corresponding TSSLint compatibility package.
+If you wish to use the original linter's built-in rules, you must also install the original linter package itself.

-#### ESLint
+#### 1. ESLint

+**Installation:**

+First, install the TSSLint compatibility package for ESLint.

 ```bash
 npm install @tsslint/compat-eslint --save-dev
 ```

-If you want to use ESLint's built-in rules, you also need to install `eslint` (optional):
+If you want to use ESLint's built-in rules (e.g., `no-unused-vars`), you must also install `eslint` (optional):

 ```bash
 npm install eslint --save-dev
 ```

+**Type Definition Update:**

-Finally, run the following command to update JSDoc for built-in rules:
+After installing the original linter package, run the following command to update JSDoc for built-in rules, enabling better IDE support:

 ```bash
 npx tsslint-config-update
 ```

+**Usage in `tsslint.config.ts`:**

+Use `importESLintRules` to load rules.
+This function automatically resolves and loads rules from ESLint plugins (e.g., `@typescript-eslint/eslint-plugin`) by searching your `node_modules`.
+Plugin rules are identified by their prefix (e.g., `@typescript-eslint/`).

 ```ts
 import { defineConfig, importESLintRules } from '@tsslint/config';